-The interim condensed consolidated financial statements of Good Group (International) Limited and its subsidiaries (collectively, the Group) for the six months ended 30 June 2021 were authorised for issue in accordance with a resolution of the directors on 10 August 2021.
+The interim condensed consolidated financial statements of Quality Holdings (Australia) Limited and its subsidiaries (collectively, the Group) for the six months ended 30 June 2022 were authorised for issue in accordance with a resolution of the directors on 9 August 2022.

-Good Group (International) Limited (the Company) is a limited company, incorporated and domiciled in Euroland, whose shares are publicly traded.
+Quality Holdings (Australia) Limited (the Company) is a limited company, incorporated and domiciled in Euroland, whose shares are publicly traded.
 The registered office is located at Fire House, Ashdown Square in Euroville.
-The Group is principally engaged in the provision of fire prevention and electronics equipment and services and the management of investment property.
+The Group is principally engaged in the provision of fire prevention and electronic equipment and services and the management of investment property.